Eschatologue/CM_wiki/docs/class/monk/shadow.md

 ### Level 6: Shadow Step

-While entirely within Dim Light or Darkness, you can use a Bonus Action to teleport up to 60 feet to an unoccupied space you can see that is also in Dim Light or Darkness.
+While entirely within Dim Light or Darkness, you can use a **:rsc-b: Bonus Action**{ .rsc } to teleport up to 60 feet to an unoccupied space you can see that is also in Dim Light or Darkness.
 You then have Advantage on the next melee attack you make before the end of the turn.

 ### Level 11: Improved Shadow Step